chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 - `set mqtt2.preset chimesh` is what connects your observer to the ChiMesh network specifically while `set mqtt1.preset analyzer-us` is what connects your observer to the global [LetsMesh analyzer](https://analyzer.letsmesh.net) and the [official MeshCore map](https://map.meshcore.io)
 - The `mqtt.owner` field is optional but highly encouraged, it links your observer to your primary companion device

-Thank you for supporting [ChiMesh.org](https://chimesh.org), we hope to see you on MeshCore MQTT soon!
+Thank you for supporting [ChiMesh.org](https://chimesh.org), we hope to see you on MeshCore MQTT!